 □ Give an address to the neighbors (those nice, if you have), but not to your colleagues (better say that you go hitchhiking across Amazonia without the phone!)

-□ Make photocopies of all important documents, credit cards, etc…and leave them in very trusted hands: if you lose the originals or your copies you can still ask your friends to send the second copy via fax!
+□ Make photocopies of all important documents, credit cards, etc…and leave them in very trusted hands: if you lose the originals or your copies you can still ask your friends to send the second copy via email or message!

 □ Take addresses, names, and phone number of your embassy in the countries you are visiting.

-□ Shave! (better avoid the trauma of ”oh I forgot to shave!“.
-Or book a nice seat to the beautician (and why not the hairstylist) before departure.
+□ Shave!
+It is better to avoid the trauma of ”oh I forgot to shave!“.
+Otherwise, book a nice seat to the beautician (and why not the hairstylist) before departure.

 □ Check in time if you are ok with the inspection of your car, motorbike, or caravan

 □ Check the validity ‘of documents (passports, ID cards, credit cards, etc.) In case, apply for renewal in time.

 □ Check whether your destination require a visa to apply in advance or if you can do it at the airport of destination (ask to the Embassy or Consulate)